Personal branding is all about differentiating the unique value you offer the employers you’re targeting.

 Think about all the people who have labored over their LinkedIn profile content to get it just right – often investing in the services of a professional writer.

 Using Resume Assistant, people who have no qualms about stealing content, won’t have to jump all around the site looking for comparable profiles.
 Similar job seekers profiles will come right to them.

 And you can bet these people will not just be stealing keywords and phrase, and hard skills.
 They’ll be swiping sentences that highlight your personal brand, and personality.
 Why wouldn’t they, if they think it sounds enough like them?

-If you’re concerned about this situation, LinkedIn offers a way for you to opt out your profile from Resume Assistant.
+If you’re concerned about this situation, LinkedIn offers a way for you to opt-out.

-[Please note, this is how the fix works as of this writing.
-Things can, and often do, change fast on LinkedIn.
-Check the LinkedIn Help page noted above, if the following doesn’t work.]
+Here’s how to turn off this feature, as of this writing.
+Check the LinkedIn Help page noted above, if the following doesn’t work:

-- Check “No”, to keep Microsoft from displaying work experience descriptions from your profile to users of Resume Assistant.
+- Toggle to “No” to NOT allow Microsoft Word to display your work experience descriptions from your profile to Resume Assistant

 As soon as I found out about Resume Assistant, I turned it off in my account.